 Go Stargazing at the top of Mauna Kea

-Dec 2018 Update – Temporary Suspension of Mauna Kea Stargazing Program Through the First Half of 2019
+Temporary Suspension of Mauna Kea Stargazing Program Through Summer of 2019

-The Mauna Kea Visitor Information Station (VIS) has temporarily changed its closing time from 10 pm to 5 pm starting Sunday, December 9, for an infrastructure construction project to improve visitor safety and better protect natural and cultural resources.
+The Mauna Kea Visitor Information Station (VIS) is temporarily closed starting Monday, June 3, 2019 for an infrastructure construction project to improve visitor safety and better protect natural and cultural resources.
 Nighttime stargazing at the VIS will be suspended during this period, but the VIS will have an informational booth which will be open from 8am-3pm daily and portable toilets will be available 24/7.

 Visitors can still drive to the summit (a 4wd vehicle is a must) for hiking and sunset views, and most tours to the area will continue.
-With many of the tour companies actually providing telescope viewing as part of their experience, they become an even more appealing option during this closure.
-The VIS restrooms will remain open 24 hours a day, seven days a week.
+With many of the Mauna Kea tour companies actually providing telescope viewing as part of their experience, they become an even more appealing option during this closure.

-Free, fun, and a perfect cap to your Big Island vacation, the stargazing program at the summit of Mauna Kea provides visitors a guided educational opportunity to learn more about the observatories present on the volcano while helping amateur stargazing find the best views of the heavens above.
-Positioned at 9,200 feet above sea level, the trip up the mountain from the coast can be a staggering one – the station recommends guests take a break halfway up to acclimate themselves to the altitude change before proceeding further.
+Free, fun, and a perfect cap to your Big Island vacation, the Mauna Kea stargazing program at the summit of Hawaii’s tallest volcano provides visitors a guided educational opportunity to learn more about the observatories present on the volcano while helping amateur stargazers find the best views of the heavens above.
+Positioned at 9,200 feet above sea level, the trip up the mountain from the coast can be a staggering one – the Mauna Kea visitor center recommends guests take a break halfway up to acclimate themselves to the altitude change before proceeding further.

-Those that make the journey are rewarded with world-class looks at the stars above, which quickly explains why so many countries have installed astronomical viewing stations at the summit.
-Due to the dark skies, lack of artificial light pollution, and low humidity, more than 11 countries have established 13 observation stations on the dormant volcano, measuring both visible and infrared light spectrums in addition to submillimeter and radio wavelengths.
+Those that make the journey are rewarded with world-class looks at the stars above, which quickly explains why so many countries have installed astronomical observatories at the Mauna Kea summit.
+Due to the dark skies, lack of artificial light pollution, and low humidity, more than 11 countries have established 13 observatories on the dormant volcano, measuring both visible and infrared light spectrums in addition to submillimeter and radio wavelengths.